P: ISSN No. 2231-0045 RNI No. UPBIL/2012/55438 VOL.- XI , ISSUE- IV May - 2023

 Mental health is integral and intrinsic part of human survival.
 It plays important role from the individualistic apprehension to societal perspective.
 At present, it became essential integer for achieving the sustainable development.
 The phrase ‘Healthy brain lies in healthy body’ emphasized the role of health in growth and developmental aspect from family to nation.
 At the start of 21st century, mental health is included in definition of disease by World Health Organization.
 This aspect became fundamental by emphasizing the good mental health through WHO Mental Health Action Plan 2013-20 in 65th World Health Assembly which is re-instated as tag line of ‘Transforming Mental Health for All’ in World Mental Health Report (2022).
 Mental health traits gained momentum during and post Covid pandemic due to unprecedented lockdown, restrictions and isolation.
 Mental health is not merely ailment but is a complex array of mental dismay to psychosocial disabilities which manifest themselves in diverse approach to person to person which is perceived individually with altering extent of difficulty, distress and impending socio-clinical outcomes (WHO, 2022).
 Anxiety, depression and stress are most common manifestation of mental disorders and are induced due to unfavourable social, economic, geopolitical and environmental circumstances which include poverty, violence, inequality, perceived injustice, rejection, discrimination and environmental deprivation (Galderisi et al., 2015).
 Risk factors associated with mental ailments can mark these anarchy at all stages of life, but all those induced at impulsive childhood are predominantly detrimental.
 Some inevitable and regrettable circumstances like cruel parenting, substantial punishment, emotional blackmailing, discrimination and bullying in early stage may augment mental health conditions among adolescents (Ahn, 2011; Slade et al., 2014).
 Globally, majority of adolescents faced moderate to severe mental ailment which are usually unrecognizable so untreatable.
 World Health Organization reported 86 million adolescents aged 15–19 and 80 million adolescents aged 10–14 have mental health issues.
 Gender specific study reported 89 million adolescent boys and 77 million adolescent girls aged 10–19 live with a mental disorder.
 Adolescents experienced aberrant deaths in which suicide stands fifth which increased in late adolescents up to fourth.
 These conditions may induces estimated annual loss of US$387.2 billion in terms of human capital as per purchasing power parity (WHO, 2012; 2013; UNICEF, 2021).
 Mental issues were found to increase at alarming rate of 52% during period of 2005-2017 which indicated that adolescents are vulnerable and easily victimized due to their physiological, psychological and social enigma (Twenge et al., 2019).
 Social media imparts new dimensions as their widespread and inevitable contact to adolescents added a new facet to the mental health.
 78.05% population possessed smart-phone among which more than one mobile are held by many persons by the end of 2020.
 The smart-phone subscriptions as of 2021 are supposed to be 6.23 billion which exceed the number of smart-phone users (Laricchia, 2023).
 Statista informed that global number of social media users are 4.76 billion having penetration rate of 59.4% having a major purpose of connection with family and friends while others reasons are filling spare time, looking for inspiration, reading and creativity.
 Social media usage indicated differential daily performance as about 60 minutes for adults, while 49.12 minutes among adolescents (Dixon, 2022).
 Depression is correlated with upsurge of social networking sites browsing during several cross-sectional and co-relational surveys (Brunborg and Andreas, 2019; Ivie et al., 2020; Keles, McCrae, and Grealish, 2020).
 Even though, several studies reported about the beneficial outcomes of social media which are supposed to be of greater value, many researchers alarmed about the negative impact of social media (Elsayed, 2021).
 A few studies underline the any significant correlation amid social media usage and depressive sign (Coyne et al., 2020).
 Majority of correlational and cross-sectional studies are confined to measure the impact of time spent on social media with mental health indicators and withdraw the inter-relation between anxiety and depression with social networking sites.
 Some workers highlighted the role of gender and individual psychological well-being in onset of depression and anxiety (Ahn, 2011; Calandri, Graziano and Rolle, 2021).
 In light of the views, a randomized gender specific survey based study is planned to compare the use of social network with induction of mental health.
 Non-users of social media are treated as control and separately evaluated for the statistical variation with proposed null hypothesis as ‘effect of social media usage is not associated with mental ailments’.
 The alternate hypothesis accepts the role of social media use in development of mental disorders.

-Aim of study The aim and objective of the study may be summarised in following points; 1.
+The aim and objective of the study may be summarised in following points; 1.
 To understand the internet and web browsing pattern of adolescent girls 2.
 To figure out the mental health of adolescent girls 3.
 To evaluate the psychological and social perception of adolescent girls 4.
 To study the impact of social media on mental health of adolescent girls 5.
 To correlate the mental health indicators with social media users and non-users

 Review of Literature